igorkamyshev/farfetched/apps/website/docs/integrations/runtypes/api/runtype-contract.md

 const asteriodContarct = runtypeContract(Asteroid);

 /* typeof asteriodContarct === Contarct<
- *   unkown, 👈 it accepts something unkown
+ *   unknown, 👈 it accepts something unknown
  *   { type: 'asteriod', mass: number }, 👈 and validates if it is an asteroid
- *   unkown 👈 otherwise it will be still unkown
+ *   unknown 👈 otherwise it will be still unknown
  * >
  */
 ```